 - Pick the children up one afternoon to give me a couple of hours to nap, run errands, speak privately with doctors/attorneys/teachers/family members, etc.

-In Genesis 2:18, God said, “It is not good for the man to be alone…” In difficult times especially, we need each other.
-But it helps to have some guidance regarding what to say, what not to say, and what we can do to offer practical help to those who are suffering.
+In Genesis 2:18, God said, “It is not good for the man to be alone…” In difficult times especially, we need each other — but it does help to have some guidance regarding what to say, what not to say, and what we can do to offer practical help to those who are suffering.

-In the comments, I’d love to hear your examples of helpful or unhelpful words or actions, because who doesn’t want to be a little bit better equipped to “weep with those who weep and rejoice with those who rejoice…”?
+In the comments, I’d love to hear your examples of helpful or unhelpful words or actions, because who doesn’t want to be a little bit better equipped to “Rejoice with those who rejoice, weep with those who weep.”
+(Romans 12:15)?